Denisovich

 Day 65.
 Owen Sound to Orangeville.
 72 miles.
 3988 miles TTD.
 2355 ft elevation.
 Weather comfortable but a little windy

 Somewhere along the route, I will stop for some more nourishment.
 In this case, a sticky bun and chocolate milk continue my health-conscious diet.
-If I’m lucky, I will also find a place to lay down and rest my legs for a bit.
+If I’m lucky, I will also find a place to lie down and rest my legs for a bit.

 Undoubtedly, a day in my life is not that interesting.
-There has been amazing scenery, but still the highlight is meeting and talking with people along the way.
+There has been amazing scenery, but still, the highlight is meeting and talking with people along the way.
 And I guess that’s a good life parallel.
 We have a lot of days that aren’t that interesting except for the people we get to meet and associate with regularly.
-If nothing else maybe my long-winded journal entry will at least persuade you to avoid such an undertaking:-)
+If nothing else, maybe my long-winded journal entry will at least persuade you to avoid such an undertaking.:-)

 Leave a comment